Study: nearly 1 in 3 networks have exposed passwords, while 72 percent have poor control over privileged accounts

 Preempt Inspector V3.0 Provides Additional New Capabilities to Enterprises that Continue to Struggle with Password Health, Visibility & Control of IT Networks

 SAN FRANCISCO and RAMAT GAN, Israel – December 19, 2018 – Preempt, the innovator of the industry’s first Identity and Access Threat Prevention solution that stops cyber attacks and internal threats, today announced research findings from its Preempt Inspector application, showing that despite a steep rise in cybersecurity investment, most enterprises are vulnerable to basic cyber exploits, costly breaches and hacking risk.
-In conjunction with today’s release, Preempt also announced the availability of V3.0 of Preempt Inspector, which adds powerful new capabilities and is available for organizations to download for free here.
+In conjunction with today’s release, Preempt also announced the availability of V3.0 of Preempt Inspector, which adds powerful new capabilities.
+(Editors note: Preempt Inspector has been replaced by Preempt Lite)

 In the study, Preempt found that nearly one in three enterprises had exposed passwords in Active Directory Group Policy Preferences, opening them up for compromise through the ability of hackers to laterally traverse the enterprise network.
 The study also found that organizations are plagued by lack of visibility and control when it comes to their passwords and privileged users.
 Almost 97 percent of inspected enterprises revealed at least one security issue across all Inspector categories, such Active Directory issues and password policies.
 Meanwhile, 72 percent had stealthy admins – users with excessive administrative privileges that could be used or manipulated by malicious actors.
 Enterprises normally do not track users with stealthy administrative privileges as closely as other privileged users.
 As a result, stealthy admins are often an attack vector preferred by attackers.